IMF Outlines Priority Areas to Boost Africa’s Economic Growith

 Ndubuisi Francis in Abuja

-The International Monetary Fund (IMF) has outlined four priority areas of focus for policymakers in Nigeria and other countries in Sub-Saharan Africa (SSA) to boost economic growth in the medium to long term in the face of the worsening global crisis and declining growth projections.
+The International Monetary Fund (IMF) has outlined four priority areas of focus for policymakers in Nigeria and other countries in sub-Saharan Africa to boost economic growth in the medium to long term in the face of the worsening global crisis and declining growth projections.

-Speaking at a webinar on Monday with the theme, ‘Living on the Edge: IMF Outlook for Sub-Saharan Africa’ which was hosted by the Institute for Security Studies (ISS) in collaboration with the IMF, the Fund’s Head, Regional Studies Unit, African Department, Luc Eyraud highlighted the priority areas to strike a balance.
+Speaking at a webinar Monday with the theme, ‘Living on the Edge: IMF Outlook for Sub-Saharan Africa’, which was hosted by the Institute for Security Studies (ISS) in collaboration with the IMF, the Fund’s Head, Regional Studies Unit, African Department, Luc Eyraud, highlighted the priority areas to strike a balance.

 According to him, policymakers must address food insecurity, consolidate public finances, manage the shift in monetary policies and accelerate sustainable and greener growth.